scloud by Florian Salzmann

 Web protection page

-Unfortunately, unlike iOS devices, there is currently no way to use Defender without MAM or MDM, so there is no way to test Defender for Android without MAM or MDM.
-If the app is installed anyway and a user logs in, the message "App Disabled by Administrator" appears in the Defender for Android app.
-In this case, neither the malware nor the web filter is protected.
+Unfortunately there’s currently no way, unlike with iOS devices, to use Defender without MAM or MDM, so there’s no way to test Defender for Android without MAM or MDM.
+If you still install the app and a user signs in, the Defender for Android app shows “App Disabled by Administrator”.
+In this case neither the malware nor the web filter protection is active.

-After some time, the Android smartphone will also appear in the Microsoft 365 Defender Device inventory:
+After some time, the Android smartphone also shows up in the Microsoft 365 Defender Device inventory:

 Device inventory